chef-training/test_driven_cookbook_development/README.md

 ## Agenda:

 * Introduction
-* Integration Testing
+* Why Write Tests?
+Why is that Hard?
+* Writing a Test First
 * Refactoring Cookbooks with Tests
 * Faster Feedback with Unit Testing
 * Testing Resources in Recipes
-* Testing while Refactoring to Attributes
+* Refactoring to Attributes
-* Testing while Refactoring to Multiple Platforms
+* Refactoring to Multiple Platforms

 ## Published Content